- What are infections and who is at risk?

 If germs get through the skin or mucous membranes, the job of protecting the body shifts to your immune system.
 Your immune system is a complex network of cells, signals, and organs that work together to help kill germs that cause infections.
 Many of these are special blood cells that travel in the blood until they find germs to attack.
 Others spend part of their time in the blood and the rest of their time in immune system organs.

 Blood cells and how they’re made

-Blood cells are made when cells in the bone marrow, called stem cells, grow into different kinds of mature cells.
+Blood cells are made in the spongy liquid center of the bones, called bone marrow, from cells called stem cells.
+Stem cells grow into different kinds of mature blood cells.
 These mature cells are released into the blood to do their work.
 There are 3 major kinds of blood cells.